techgrounds/techgrounds-ahlaammohamed/04_Cloud_1/04_AWS_1/10_VPC.md

 ![PrnScr](/00_includes/04_AWS1/17_Network_Security_Group.png)

 **Exercise 4:** I launched an EC2 instance with the requirements that were given.

 ![PrnScr](/00_includes/04_AWS1/18_IPv4_DNS.png)

 And then I connected to my server using the public IPv4 DNS name by opening the Public IPv4 DNS server adress.

 ![PrnScr](/00_includes/04_AWS1/19_Load_test_page.png)
 This brings me to this page.

 ## Issues
 When attempting to connect to my server, the webpage failed to load.
 After reviewing the configuration settings for both HTTP and HTTPS on my server.
-I found that I needed to change the URL fromthe URL from `https` to `http` to successfully access the page.
+I found that I needed to change the URL from `https` to `http` to successfully access the page.

 ## Sources
 - https://www.youtube.com/watch?v=AKQ7FdEuWz4